Reports coming out claiming that Senator Castleberry is not likely to run again due to dispute with state over COVID funds. Will a resignation take place before January? Unfortunately, it may be unavoidable.

 As I noted in my column in April of 2022, noting former Attorney General Jason Ravnsborg’s situation, The thing about the political life is that for 99% of people involved in it, it really isn’t forever.
 It will end at some point, and there will be another chapter that has nothing to do with being elected to something.
 I’d say “change is hard.”
 And people avoid change.
 But I’d argue that if you see that change is coming like a freight train; if you can see that the end is coming no matter what you do, you might also do some soul searching as to “why are you prolonging something that you know is going to end?”
 Because sometimes it’s just better for a person’s own mental and spiritual health to just begin that next chapter.
 You can’t control what other people think.
 But you can control what you do for yourself.

 This is going to be challenging enough for Senator Castleberry to address, and it’s a crappy thing to have to deal with for her, especially considering that she believed she was in the right at the time.
 But, one way or another, this is not going to be a result that remotely resembles being good.
-Either it ends in more than likely repayment of $603,000, or it ends in repayment of $603,000 and a public show via a Senate trial.
+Either it ends in more than likely repayment of $603,000, or it ends in repayment of $603,000 and a public show via a Senate

+trial.
+(Let’s not say trial, and use the term conduct or ethics hearing, since it’s confusing people.-pp)

 I’d hope that she chooses the path that causes herself the least amount of anguish, and allows her to address what’s taken place and to move forward.